 "When you encounter arterial bleeding during piecemeal resection, the key is not to panic — cap the scope, fill with water, and identify the precise source."

 The resection employs a hybrid approach combining underwater EMR with targeted submucosal injection.
 Water immersion causes the polyp to float away from the muscularis propria, creating a natural safety margin.
-For areas requiring additional lift, dilute adrenaline with methylene blue is injected submucosally.
+For areas requiring additional lift, dilute adrenaline with methylene blue is injected submucosally to ensure adequate tissue elevation before snare capture.

-Key technical pearls include careful snare placement at the polyp-normal mucosa junction, controlled slow closure of the snare, and systematic resection in overlapping pieces.
+Key technical pearls include careful snare placement at the polyp-normal mucosa junction, controlled slow closure of the snare, and systematic resection in overlapping pieces to ensure complete removal.

 "Complete clip closure of the resection defect significantly reduces the risk of delayed bleeding in large EMR cases."

-The most valuable teaching moment comes during management of intraprocedural arterial bleeding.
-The operator demonstrates a structured precision framework: cap the endoscope tip, fill with water for improved visualisation, then identify the exact bleeding vessel.
+Perhaps the most valuable teaching moment comes during management of intraprocedural arterial bleeding.
+The operator demonstrates a structured precision framework: cap the endoscope tip against the bleeding point, fill the lumen with water for improved visualisation, then systematically identify the exact bleeding vessel.

 "The decision between en bloc and piecemeal comes down to polyp size and morphology — above 20mm in the colon, piecemeal EMR remains the pragmatic choice."

-Following piecemeal resection, the operator performs meticulous inspection of the resection margins using white light and NBI.
-Small islands of residual adenomatous tissue are treated with snare-tip soft coagulation (STSC).
+Following the bulk of the piecemeal resection, the operator performs meticulous inspection of the resection margins using white light and NBI (narrow band imaging).
+Small islands of residual adenomatous tissue are identified and treated with snare-tip soft coagulation (STSC), ensuring complete eradication while minimising thermal injury to the deeper wall layers.

-The case concludes with systematic clip closure using a zipper technique.
-This is emphasised as particularly important for transverse colon lesions where the wall is thinner.
+The case concludes with systematic clip closure of the mucosal defect.
+The operator demonstrates an efficient zipper technique, placing clips from one edge to the other to achieve complete closure.
+This step is emphasised as particularly important for transverse colon lesions, where the wall is thinner and the risk of delayed perforation or bleeding is higher.

 Access the full course with expert demonstrations, case studies, and clinical pearls.